Infinitiweb/yii2-supervisor-manager/README.md

 ...
 ```

-Simply use it in your code by  :
+Simply use it in your code by:

 ```$xslt
 <?php